WillMII/AFB-Mass-Training-Game/README.md

 ## Technology Overview

 **MySQL**
 A relational database system.
-We store users, modules, progress records, and quiz/clue data in structured tables and leverage SQL to query them efficiently.
+We store users, modules, progress records, and other data in structured tables and leverage SQL to query them efficiently.

 **Node.js**
 A JavaScript runtime built on Chrome’s V8 engine.
 We use Node for our backend server because it lets us write our API in JavaScript, handle asynchronous I/O easily, and share code patterns with the frontend.